 Anecdotes from actual assists, several humorous, introduce, illustrate and reinforce concepts and techniques.

 Images on the “Selections from Book” page of this website provide snapshots of the book’s content, which includes some 56 pictures and illustrations with captions.
-The hard copy and Kindle versions are in black-and-white.
-E Books are available in color with Kindle Fire and other eBook formats.
+The print, Kindle, and eBook versions are in black-and-white.

 The Midwest Book Review has included the book in their June, 2015, edition: Click Here.